EYBlockchain/nightfall_3/nightfall-deployer/README.md

 One should remember to have enough funds when performing the deployment so that it can finish properly.

-After the deployment finishs successfully, one can find the files that were generated during the deployment under the folder `docker/volumes`:
+After the deployment finishes successfully, one can find the files that were generated during the deployment under the folder `docker/volumes`:
 - `build/contracts`: contain the ABI files.
 - `proving_files`: contain circuits' files.